Essential Coversations at the Highlights Foundation

 To amplify the need and call for more diverse, inclusive, and accessible books, the Highlights Foundation developed Essential Conversations programming.

-Our goal is to provide spaces online and in-person spaces for children’s literature changemakers and innovators to lead—with resources and support.
+Our goal is to provide online and in-person spaces for children’s literature changemakers and innovators to lead—with resources and support.

 Our action comes through craft, education, and community-building for creatives and professionals in and around the children’s book industry.